demilich1/metastone/README.md

    * Windows `gradlew.bat app:assemble`

 ### How do I build my own cards? ###
 **This feature is in very early stages and there is no official support yet.** There is no documentation at all.
-If you really want to start right now:
+If you really want to start right now, here's how you can start:
-- Navigate to the `cards` module `resources` folder:
+- Cards that are bundled with MetaStone are in `cards` module `resources` folder.
+Use these as reference!
 ```
 metastone
  └── cards